VPeron/OSSIEM/README.md

 ### Goal:

-        an open source SIEM/EDR system for home users with multiple devices
+        an open source basic SIEM system for home users with multiple linux devices

 ### trajectory